Rupak09/Cipher-Crypt/README.md

 ### 2. Fork the Repository

-Click on the uppermost "Fork" button on the [ImageGuardian repository](https://github.com/Rupak09/Cipher-Crypt.git).
+Click on the uppermost "Fork" button on the [Cipher Crypt repository](https://github.com/Rupak09/Cipher-Crypt.git).

 ### 3. Clone your Forked Copy